MSheshera/filter-scholar-alerts/README.md

   <img src="./screenshots/trigger-how-to.png" width="700" title="Setting up triggers to run the script automatically.">
 </p>

 Hope it works!
-If you run into problems please get in touch with me!
+If you run into problems please get in touch with me.

-PS: I've never worked with Google Apps Script or Javascript before and I wrote this alongside [Perplexity](https://www.perplexity.ai/)!
+## TODOs

+1. At present the script merges all "New Article" emails into one email.
+In future the script will de-duplicate and sort these emails too.